-“Oorang” Airedales trace their lineage to the lowest point in the history of the breed: During the 1930’s Airedales were the number one breed in America and England.
-In the American southwest, Airedales were bred on farm in large quantities, as this type of breeding continued to meet the demand popularity created, Airedales of that decade became larger, developed aggressive tenancies, and began exhibiting genetic problems.
-Generations of careful breeding and relative unpopularity have returned the Airedale to the medium-large, even-tempered, working-minded, healthy dog the original nineteenth century breeders intended.
+“Oorang” Airedales trace their lineage to the darkest point in the history of the breed: During the 1930’s Airedales were the number one most popular breed in America and England.
+In the American southwest, Airedales were bred on farms in large quantities.
+As this type of factory-breeding continued, Airedales of that decade became larger, developed aggressive tenancies, and began exhibiting genetic problems.
+Because of the changes to the breed created by these breeding practices, Airedale Terriers soon fell out of popularity and remain, currently, as a somewhat rare breed.
+Generations of careful breeding and relative unpopularity have returned the Airedale to the medium-large, even-tempered, working-minded, and healthy dog the original nineteenth-century breeders intended.

-Dogs sold as “Oorang” Airedales today are often descended from those extra-large, poorly bred dogs of the 1930’s and may carry the genetics that cause the medical and behavioral problems that are all but extinct from today’s Airedales bred to standard by responsible breeders.
+Dogs sold as “Oorang” Airedales today are often descended from those extra-large airedales of the 1930’s and may carry the genetics carrying the medical and behavioral problems that are all but extinct from today’s Airedales that are bred to standard by responsible breeders.

 “Oorangs” Airedales are not infrequently surrendered to rescue.
 If you have you heart set on a larger Airedale, consider adoption.